Skip to main content

 The wireless headphones also come with a built-in microphone and a detachable boom microphone for online chatting, school, and remote learning if the need arises.

-And the battery lasts over 38 hours which is more than you’ll find in similar headphones.
-When the battery runs out, plug them in and listen to them as wired headphones.
+Plus, we tested the battery lasts over 38 hours, which is more than you’ll find in similar headphones.
+When the battery runs out, you can plug them in and use them as wired headphones.

 The only concern might be their size.
 Since these are over-ear headphones, they might fit loosely on a toddler’s head.
 The fit isn’t tight, but listening to them shouldn’t be a problem when sitting down.
 Thanks to the adjustable headband and swiveling ear cups they’re comfortable for small and bigger kids.